Legality of Electronic Signatures in Hong Kong

 The legislation which regulates electronic signatures (“e-signatures”) in Hong Kong is the Electronic Transactions Ordinance (Cap.
 553)(“ETO”).
 The legal definition of “e-signature” under the ETO is quite wide, it includes any letters, characters, numbers or other symbols in digital form attached to or logically associated with an electronic record, and executed or adopted for the purpose of authenticating or approving the electronic record.

-For contracts not involving a government entity, e-signatures are valid and enforceable provided they comply with the requirements under the ETO including:-
+For contracts not involving a government entity, e-signatures are valid and enforceable provided they comply with the requirements under the ETO in Hong Kong including:

 - an electronic record is accompanied with the associating signature to indicate authenticity and approval by the signatory;